KatayamaLab/resutil/README.md

     - Navigate to the [IAM & Admin](https://console.cloud.google.com/iam-admin/serviceaccounts) section.
     - Click "Create Service Account."
     - Provide a name and description for the service account, and click "Create."
-4. **Grant Permissions to the Service Account**:
-    - Assign the `Editor` role or a custom role that includes `drive.file` permission.
-    - Click "Continue," and then "Done."
-5. **Create and Download a Key for the Service Account**:
+4. **Create and Download a Key for the Service Account**:
     - Click on the service account you just created.
     - Go to the "Keys" tab.
     - Click "Add Key," then "Create New Key."
     - Choose "JSON" as the key type, and click "Create."
 The key file will be downloaded to your computer.
-6. **Enable the Google Drive API**:
+5. **Enable the Google Drive API**:
     - Go to the [API Library](https://console.cloud.google.com/apis/library) in the Google Cloud Console.
     - Search for "Google Drive API" and enable it for your project.
-7. **Share the Folder**:
+6. **Share the Folder**:
     - In Google Drive, right-click on the folder you created.
     - Select "Share."
     - In the "Share with people and groups" field, enter the email address of the service account (you can find this in the JSON key file under `client_email`).
     - Give the service account `Editor` access.
     - Click "Send."

-1. Enable Google Drive API
-2. Create a service account
-3. Create a folder in Google Drive
-4. Get the id of the created folder, which is started with 1_. https://drive.google.com/drive/folders/1_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ### Box

+Sure, I can guide you through the process of obtaining a JWT (JSON Web Token) from Box's developer console.
+Follow these steps:

+1. **Create a Box Application**
+    - Go to the [Box Developer Console](https://account.box.com/login) and log in with your Box account.
+    - Click on "Create New App".
+    - Give your app a name and click "Next".
+    - Choose "Custom App" and select "Server Authentication (with JWT)".

+2. **Configure Your Application**
+    - In your app's settings, go to the "Configuration" tab.
+    - Under "Application Scopes", choose two access levels, "Read/Write all files and folders stored in Box".
+    - Scroll down to the "Add and Manage Public Keys" section and click "Generate a Public/Private Keypair".
+This will download a `.json` file containing your app's credentials.

+3. **Create a Service Account**
+    - In the "Authorization" tab, click on "Create Service Account".
+    - Follow the prompts to create the service account.
+This account will be used to authenticate your app.

+4. **Grant permissions to the service account**
+    - Grant the service account “AutomationUser_xxxxx@boxdevedition.com” editor permissions for the folder you want to use.

 ## Commands

 ### `resutil init`